 (2) A new mutual fund may be added to a multiple SP that contains final simplified prospectuses.
 In this case, an amended multiple SP and multiple AIF containing disclosure of the new mutual fund, as well as a new fund facts document for each class or series of the new mutual fund would be filed.
 The preliminary filing would constitute the filing of a preliminary simplified prospectus, annual information form and fund facts document for the new mutual fund, and a draft amended and restated simplified prospectus and annual information form for each existing mutual fund.
-The final filing of documents would include a simplified prospectus, annual information form and fund facts document for the new mutual fund, and an amended and restated simplified prospectus would include a simplified prospectus, annual information form and fund facts document for the new mutual fund.
+The final filing of documents would include a simplified prospectus, annual information form and fund facts document for the new mutual fund.
 An amendment to an existing fund facts document would generally not be necessary.